 If you want to learn how to seek out new ideas, the first thing you need to do is examine the boundaries of your worldview.
 Ask yourself the question, “when was the last time I challenged my thinking and my beliefs?”
 Confronting your beliefs is the first step to spiritual and intellectual growth.

-Perhaps you are one of those who aren’t satisfied with the answers or the circular logic often used to support the most popular approaches to spirituality.
-Instead, take steps to become a Freethinker.
+If you are a member of one of the religions listed in the chart above, it’s time for a reality check.
+Perhaps you are one of those who isn’t satisfied with the answers they give.
+Or, perhaps you see through the circular logic used to support discrimination and the erosion of personal rights.
+If so, it is time to become a Freethinker.
 Learn to grow spiritually and intellectually by creating your path.

 We don’t expect you to agree with everything.
 So we hope it is a catalyst to challenge the way you think.
-We encourage everyone to seek out new ideas about spirituality.
+We encourage you to learn how to seek out new ideas about spirituality.
 It’s true.
-We’ll occasionally tread upon your “sacred ground,” hoping it will open your mind.
+We’ll occasionally tread upon your sacred ground, hoping it will open your mind.
 That’s what an excellent teacher should do.

-So, after you ask the question about challenging your thinking, then do it.
-Please do it now.
-Write down your most sacred beliefs.
+So, after you ask about challenging your thinking, then do it.
+Try it now.
+Write your most sacred beliefs.
 Then, do some independent research, specifically looking for sources that contradict or present a different view.
 By entertaining these opposite points of view, you will grow.

 There are only two steps to the path of growth and development.
 First, identify your current opinions and beliefs.
 Then, the second step is the challenge them.
 You can do this.
 You need to grow.
 Your future and the future of the world depend on people who are awake.
 Learn how to seek out new ideas and grow spiritually and intellectually.